rca(1) General Commands Manual rca(1)

 Floating point

-Because floating point is inherently inexact, values are sometimes
+Because floating point (even with decimal math) is inherently

-calculated which are almost correct (like .99999999999... instead
+inexact, values are sometimes calculated which are almost correct

-of 1), but not quite. rca tries to help by "snapping" values that
+(like .99999999999... instead of 1), but not quite. rca rounds to

-reached.
-See also the DATA TYPES, OVERFLOW, ACCURACY section,
+the DATA TYPES, OVERFLOW, ACCURACY section, below.

 Floating point printing can be controlled by the automatic,